 According to the U.S. Bureau of Labor Statistics, investments and securities careers show positive signs of growth in the coming years.
-Sparked by an increase in global investments in securities and commodities, along with a growing demand for investment advice, the BLS projects that employment in the securities, commodities and financial services industry will increase 11 percent by 2022.
+Sparked by an increase in global investments in securities and commodities, along with a growing demand for investment advice, the BLS projects that employment in the securities, commodities, and financial services sales agents will grow by 10 percent from 2014 to 2024.

 By earning an MS in Finance with a concentration in investments and securities from SNHU, you can increase your leverage when competing for top jobs.
 A master's, combined with the appropriate licensing, will position you for a career as a broker, investment banker, trader and financial services sales agent.